The Loudest, Proudest, And Craziest Unit In The Army: The Rakkasans

 Rakkasans in Afghanistan

 I grew to love it over five years spent there and two deployments.
 We weren’t normal deployed either, more like gangsters.
-We even got in trouble for spray painting torri’s on villages and mountains, we were marking our territory.
-The villagers claimed we looked like demons with our torri helmet patches looking like horns coming out of our heads.
+We even got in trouble for spray painting Torri’s on villages and mountains, we were marking our territory.
+The villagers claimed we looked like demons with our helmet patches looking like horns coming out of our heads.
 We were well known for looking for fights and when we came into contact, there wasn’t much ammo conservation.
 A lot of Rakkasans I know are still out there, looking for fights in one way or another, the unit and the energy there changes you.
 Of all the units in the Army, there is a unique pride at being a Rakkasan that we hold onto forever.
 We deserve to hold our heads high and to carry that respect with us wherever we go.

-Because we fought in the Pacific in WW2, the first airborne regiment to conduct an amphibious landing on enemy shores.
-We liberated the capital of Manila in the Philippines, the first capital freed in the Pacific campaigns.
-When the war ended, it was the Rakkasans sent first into Japan, the first foreign soldiers to set foot on Japanese soil in 2,000 years.
-It was the Japanese who gave us our nickname, Rakkasan which loosely translated means falling down umbrella.
-We battled in Korea, changing airborne warfare forever, and defeating thousands of Korean soldiers at Sukchon-Sunchon and defeated the Chinese at the Battle of Wonju.
 When we reported for duty in Vietnam, we kicked ass there too.
 It was us who stormed Hamburger Hill, it was us who fought in the jungles and became known as the “nomad unit.”
 We emerged from Vietnam the most decorated Airborne unit.
 When we were needed in the Middle East, we conducted the longest ever air-assault mission, striking 155 miles behind enemy lines into the Euphrates River Valley.
 We were the first Army Brigade to deploy in Afghanistan for the War on Terror, the most trusted and ready combat unit in the Army.
 We led the 101st into Iraq, liberating Saddam’s airport and major sections of Baghdad.
 Wherever the fight was, that’s where we were, we belong on the front lines.

 Rakkasans Fighting on Hamburger Hill

-The best Rakkasan history is unwritten, we fought each other and other units as much as our enemies.
+The best Rakkasan history is unwritten, we fought each other sometimes as much as our enemies.
 We had legendary barracks parties and lived life to the fullest.
 We fight hard, party crazy, and die young.
 Sometimes too young, we live hard and it’s important to remember each Rakkasan fallen.
 We boast notable warriors like Gen William Westmoreland, Gen Petraeus, Colonel Michael Steele, and Captain Paul Bucha and the many heroes in our ranks.
 But if you’re a Rakkasan, your fight isn’t over yet, it’s just beginning.
 I’m looking forward to drinking with every Rakkasan in Valhalla.
 All of us together, from WW2, Korea, Vietnam, and the Middle East raising a glass to battles fought and our fallen comrades.
 Now that, that would be a party.

 “Let Valor Not Fail”